 Where To See Tulips in the Netherlands

-Nothing says spring in the Netherlands like the sight of bright, cheery tulips.
-These flowers hold a unique place in the country’s history, economy, and culture, so tulip season—usually from late April through early May—is one of the highlights of the Dutch calendar.
+Nothing quite says spring in the Netherlands like the sight of bright, cheery tulips.
+Given that these flowers hold a unique place in the country’s history, economy, and culture, tulip season—which usually runs from late April through early May—is one of the highlights of the Dutch calendar.

-Festivals, tours, flower farms, and landscaped parks all celebrate the colorful blooms while markets and windowsills pop with rainbow hues.
-If you’re planning a spring jaunt to the Netherlands, here are eight top spots for tulip gazing.
+There are plenty of ways to make the most of them too, beyond just buying a bunch to brighten up your accommodation.
+Festivals, tours, flower farms, and landscaped parks all celebrate the colorful blooms, while markets and windowsills come to life with rainbow hues.
+So if you’re planning a spring jaunt to the Netherlands, here are eight top spots for tulip gazing.

 1. Keukenhof Gardens

-Keukenhof Gardens is, arguably, the star of the tulip show.
+Keukenhof Gardens is, arguably, the star of the tulip show in the Netherlands.

 Located southwest of Amsterdam, reach the park by train or car.
-Just be prepared for crowds since this destination gets more than 1.5 million visitors during the weeks of peak bloom.
-This is why taking a skip-the-line guided tour of the gardens may be the best way to enjoy the flowers.
+Just be prepared for crowds since this destination welcomes more than 1.5 million visitors during the weeks of peak bloom.
+For that reason, taking a skip-the-line guided tour of the gardens may be the best way to enjoy the flowers.

 2. Lisse

-Keukenhof Gardens is located within the municipality of Lisse, but this famous park isn’t the only spot for admiring tulips.
+Keukenhof Gardens may be located within the municipality of Lisse, but the famous park isn’t the destination's only spot for admiring tulips.
 Countless fields of cultivated tulips bound for flower markets across the globe span the area, creating long ribbons of color that make for unforgettable photographs.

 3. Amsterdam